-If you need to print out the requirements for this concentration, here is a pdf version.
+If you need to print out the requirements for this concentration, here is a pdf version (NEW!
+Effective Fall 2017)

 The Master of Arts in Dispute Resolution (MADR) offers a challenging program, informed by a multicultural perspective, in the growing and recognized field of dispute resolution.
 As an interdisciplinary field, grounded in the fundamental idea that dispute resolution techniques are inherently democratic in giving voice to disputants, the program provides practical and academic experience that constitutes the range of dispute resolution activities: community, civil and school mediation, organizational and family dispute intervention, legal or business negotiation, and international peacemaking and diplomacy.
 For more information about the Dispute Resolution Program, please visit the MADR Resource Hub website.

 Total Credits: 30

 PCS 6100: Introduction to Peace and Security Studies (3 cr)

 COM 6350: Communication, Culture & Conflict (3 cr)

 DR 6120: Human Diversity & Human Conflict (3 cr)

 DR 7100: Roots of Social Conflict (3 cr)

 DR 7210/MGT 7780: Concepts & Processes of Dispute Resolution: Negotiation (3 cr)